nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 </p>
 <br></br>

-Figure 7 above shows the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>
+Figure 7 above shows the Sequence Diagram for interactions within the `Logic` component for the `execute("delete d1")` API call.<br>
+> Note that commands that affects the `TaskManager` inside of `Model` will store the command information after successful execution, with exception of Clear Command which stores the command information before execution, while other commands doesn't.<br>

 ### Model component
 <br></br>